Diversity & Inclusion at the INFO College

 The James Partridge Award

 The College of Information at the University of Maryland and the Citizens for Maryland Libraries (CML) – a Maryland non-profit organization – jointly present the James Partridge Outstanding African American Information Professional Award each year.
 The award recognizes information professionals who exemplify the highest ideals of the library/information profession, including career-long dedicated service, leadership, and a commitment to the empowerment of those whom they serve.
 Established in 1997, the award has recognized nearly two dozen extraordinary pioneers in the field of library and information science.
-Click here to view past recipients of this award.
-To Learn More: D. Barlow & P. T. Jaeger (Eds.), Celebrating the James Partridge Award: Essays toward the development of a more diverse, inclusive, and equitable field of library and information science (pp. 21-32).
-London: Emerald.
+Click here to learn more and view past recipients of this award.

 Diversity and Inclusion Focuses Today